Please ensure Javascript is enabled for purposes of website accessibility

 Because they are “unmanaged,” however—you might say they run on autopilot—ETFs entail lower annual fees than comparable index-based mutual funds, and far lower fees than actively managed mutual funds.
 And unlike mutual funds, which are priced once a day after the market closes, ETFs are traded throughout the day just like regular stocks, so you can buy or sell them whenever you want, and when you buy, you get exactly the price quoted when you buy.

-Now, of the more than 2,200 ETFs available in the U.S. alone, many are designed to mimic the performance of major indexes.
+Now, of the thousands of ETFs available in the U.S. alone, many are designed to mimic the performance of major indexes.
 You can buy indexes that duplicate the performance of the S&P 500 and the Dow Industrials.
 You can also buy indexes that mimic lesser-known indexes like the S&P Emerging Markets Small Cap Index and the Dow Jones Small Cap Value Index.

 Those are fine for investors who are content to just do as well as the averages.